shankar1729/qimpy/docs/source/tutorials/molecules/firstcalc.rst

 This tutorial demonstrates a DFT calculation of the energy and electron density of a water molecule.

-A lot of effort in the research behind QimPy has involved water: its dielectric response, equation of state, free energy functional etc.
-Therefore, a water molecule is a fitting first calculation.
+Let's start with a water molecule as a first calculation.
 Save the following to `water.yaml`:

 .. code-block:: yaml